LJ-University/CodeNotes/notes.md

 - `<!DOCTYPE html>` In HTML this is nessecary for the browser to interpret the website, although most browsers will work without it.
 It is still nessecary.

 # CSS Notes

-Haven't completed CSS notes yet as of 2/7/2024

 First you have to connect your css file to the html file in between your head tags